 The vision our project champion John Louviere is bringing to USU’s partnership with Civitas Learning is providing great momentum for our relationship together.
 John shared with me the excitement USU has in adopting the Civitas Learning platform and solutions in order to change the way USU can support student success on campus.
 Our Inspire for Advisor application has become a cornerstone for advising support, and Illume will provide immediate opportunity to build campaigns around students who need supports the most.
 Illume Impact will provide USU the platform to test the efficacy of interventions using prediction-based propensity score matching, a technique that meets the Institute of Education Science’s What Works Clearinghouse standards for efficacy testing.

 As an Explore™ institution, USU’s ready access to a comprehensive view of student-level information – federated from their student information system, Canvas LMS, and other once-disparate student data systems – positions USU as a leader in the use of institutional data.

 I want to applaud the work of our partners at USU and I look forward to where the student success data journey leads as we continue our work together!

+Dr. Eric McIntosh is the research director for Civitas Learning.
 With a professional background in student affairs, Eric has worked for institutions of varying types and sizes understanding the intersection of students’ academic journeys and lives.
 An active researcher, Eric’s research interests include access issues in higher education, spirituality in higher education, transfer student integration, student thriving, and student success.
 Since 2007, Eric has been involved in research on student thriving; a research initiative of the Doctoral Programs in Higher Education at Azusa Pacific University.